-You can draw inspiration from popular celebrity couple Solenn Heusaff and Nico Bolzico.
-Fans adore them for their hilariously playful banters on YouTube and funny Instagram posts, but there’s something they take seriously besides fitness: their financial wellness as a married couple.
+You can draw inspiration from popular celebrity couple Solenn Heussaff and Nico Bolzico.
+Fans adore them for their playful banters on YouTube and hilarious posts on Instagram.
+But aside from delighting followers with funny couple pranks and parenting adventures with Thylane, there’s something else that they take very seriously―their financial wellness as a married couple.

 Table of Contents

-Nico and Solenn work as a team to identify their money goals and find ways to achieve them.
-The celebrity businessman said that he and his wife had talked about their financial goals since they got married in May 2016.
+Solenn and Nico work as a team to identify their money goals and find ways to achieve them.
+The celebrity businessman said that he and his wife have been talking about their financial goals since they got married in May 2016.

 From the get-go, the couple has made sure they’re on the same page in terms of how they wanted to grow their money and where it would go.